 Many urban and camp-based refugees find themselves in desperate and dangerous situations.
 With a typical refugee situation now lasting an average of 17 years, it is crucial that refugees in both urban areas and camps be able to earn a living and sustain themselves and their families.
 Productive livelihoods are vital for refugees' social, emotional and economic well-being.
 (The term "livelihood" refers to the capabilities, assets and strategies that people use to make a living.)

-Displaced individuals can enhance their livelihoods through several ways: vocational and skills training, self-employment, small business development, microcredit schemes, job and apprenticeship placement programs, food-for-work programs, agriculture and livestock programs and other income-generating activities.
+Displaced individuals can enhance their livelihoods in several ways: vocational and skills training, self-employment, small business development, microcredit schemes, job and apprenticeship placement programs, food-for-work programs, agriculture and livestock programs and other income-generating activities.

 The Women's Refugee Commission researches and develops guidance on appropriate livelihoods for displaced women and youth that recognize their skills, experience and capacities.
-Our recommendations are oriented around local markets, comprehensive in approach and both safe and sustainable.
+Our recommendations are oriented around local markets, are comprehensive in approach and are both safe and sustainable.

 The goal is to strengthen their self-reliance and resilience.
 Humanitarian workers and program designers should devise strategies that are market-oriented and build on refugees' existing skills.
 At the same time, these initiatives have to take into consideration that earning income can increase women's risk of harm and violence.
 Our livelihoods work focuses on urban refugees, women's empowerment and youth and child protection, developing strategies for creating safe and effective livelihoods for different vulnerable groups.